corsodr/shelf-v0/README.md

-# Shelf solo
+# Shelf

-My goal is to build a social  media app for people who like to collect and curate what the find on the internet.

-I'm currently building the core functionality for individual users, hence Shelf solo.
+Building a new social media tool for digital collectors and curators.